refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 description: How to build dynamic forms with React hook form in React CRUD apps.
 slug: dynamic-forms-in-react-hook-form
 authors: david_omotayo
-tags: [react, refine, material-ui, react-hook-form, tutorial]
+tags: [react, Refine, material-ui, react-hook-form, tutorial]
 image: https://refine.ams3.cdn.digitaloceanspaces.com/blog/2022-12-23-dynamic-hook-form/social.png
 hide_table_of_contents: false
 ---

 :::caution

-This post was created using version 3.x.x of **refine**.
-Although we plan to update it with the latest version of **refine** as soon as possible, you can still benefit from the post in the meantime.
+This post was created using version 3.x.x of **Refine**.
+Although we plan to update it with the latest version of **Refine** as soon as possible, you can still benefit from the post in the meantime.

-You should know that **refine** version 4.x.x is backward compatible with version 3.x.x, so there is no need to worry.
+You should know that **Refine** version 4.x.x is backward compatible with version 3.x.x, so there is no need to worry.
 If you want to see the differences between the two versions, check out the [migration guide](https://refine.dev/docs/migration-guide/).

 Just be aware that the source code example in this post have been updated to version 4.x.x.